Alcohol Rehab Center

 This video shows the connection between trauma and addiction.

-Why is Our Alcoholism Treatment Program IS Right for You?
+Why Our Alcoholism Treatment Program IS Right for You

-When the brain is hijacked by alcohol, it takes more than willpower to combat the effects.
-Our treatment program and mental health services at Sabino Recovery are designed to take advantage of neuroplasticity – your brain’s ability to reorganize itself by forming new neural connections in order to adapt and adjust to new situations, experiences, and environments.
-Your brain’s resilience is a powerful force.
+When your brain is hijacked by alcohol, it takes more than willpower to combat the effects.
+Our treatment program and mental health services are designed to use your brain’s natural neuroplasticity.
+This is the brain’s ability to adjust to new situations, experiences, and environments by forming new neural pathways.
+Your brain’s resilience is powerful!